-Step 1: Open system settings on macOS
+Step 1: Open system settings

 - Click the Apple menu in the upper-left corner of your screen.

-3. Click on advanced preferences:
+3. Click on advanced preferences

 - In the Network window’s lower-right corner, click the Advanced Settings button.